Protect Greater Chaco from oil and gas development

 The Threat of Oil and Gas Development

-The Farmington field office of the Bureau of Land Management (BLM) has released a draft Resource Management Plan Amendment (RMPA) and it could have major implications for the lands surrounding Chaco Culture National Historical Park.
+The Farmington field office of the Bureau of Land Management (BLM) has completed the public comment process on a draft Resource Management Plan Amendment (RMPA) with potentially devastating impacts for the public lands near Chaco Culture National Historical Park.
+The BLM's decision to complete the process is troubling given that Navajo, Pueblo, and congressional leaders called on the agency to suspend the process until the global pandemic has ended.

 Despite Chaco’s rich cultural ties to past and present, its awesome archeological resources and its sensitive natural landscapes, development in the San Juan Basin continues to threaten special cultural and natural areas both within and outside of Chaco Culture National Historic Park.
 The oil and gas industry has expanded development to lands that were previously not cost-effective to tap, leaving more lands vulnerable than ever before.
 Proposed expansions of oil and gas development on nearby Bureau of Land Management (BLM) lands continue to threaten special cultural areas both within and outside of the Park, connective corridor spanning from the Park to the Ah-shi-sle-pah Wilderness and Bisti/De-na-zin Wilderness.